Krayzie Bone: Solo

-Business career
+Business

 Aside from music, Krayzie Bone has since then ventured into the business world.
 He was a founding member of Mo Thugs Family, a collective of Cleveland-based rap and Hip-Hop musical acts.
 He broke apart from the group in 1999 to form ThugLine Records, or TL.
 He had administrated the label to fellow Bone Thugs member Wish Bone as its president and co-CEO.
 The group has presently reunited and continue to tour as a whole.
 In many videos he can be spotted wearing a chain that says TL.
-In 2010 the name ThugLine Records was changed to The Life Entertainment.
+In 2010, the name ThugLine Records was changed to The Life Entertainment.
 In order to reach out to more artists and identify the best talent for the label, Conquer The Industry was developed as an internet channel to help up and coming music artists break into the music industry.
 As a part of his entrepreneurial drive, Krayzie Bone launched a clothing and accessory line named "TL Apparel" which is a direct tie to his music.
 Many of his fans support his clothing line as they joined him in the grand opening of the store in Los Angeles.

-In 2018 Krayzie Bone signed a deal to distribute his digital media company,”Krayzie Bone Media” with The Digital Soapbox Network.

-His first show “Quick Fix”-The Afterhours was his first project with the network.
-In 2019 he started the conspiracy podcast #TruthTalks which has garnered a large online following.
+In 2018 Krayzie Bone signed a deal to distribute his digital media company,"Krayzie Bone Media" with The Digital Soapbox Network.
+His first show "Quick Fix"-The Afterhours was his first project with the network.

-Current
+Verzuz and aftermath

-Most recently, Krayzie Bone has found renewed public interest after Bone Thugs-N-Harmony battled long time rivals Three Six Mafia in one of the more notable Verzuz showdowns.
-With his name back in the spotlight, Krayzie has seized this opportunity to start the “Spread the Love” foundation, a venture in which investments are used to help the youth excel in music and arts within the Cleveland community.
-On the music side of things, Krayzie Bone teamed up with Fatlip (of The Pharcyde) to assist him on the lead single (“Dust in the Wind”) for his album, “Sccit & Siavash The Grouch Present… Fatlip - Torpor”.
+Most recently, Krayzie Bone has found renewed public interest after Bone Thugs-n-Harmony battled long time rivals Three Six Mafia in one of the more notable Verzuz showdowns.
+With his name back in the spotlight, Krayzie Bone has seized this opportunity to start the "Spread the Love" foundation, a venture in which investments are used to help the youth excel in music and arts within the Cleveland community.
+On the music side of things, Krayzie Bone teamed up with Fatlip (of The Pharcyde) to assist on the lead single, "Dust in the Wind," from the album Sccit & Siavash The Grouch Present… Torpor.
 The single dropped on February 18, 2022 and marks the first time a member of Bone Thugs collaborated with a member of The Pharcyde.